Step Two

 Step Two doesn't ask us to answer this right away.
 It invites us to notice what is already happening.
 Breath continues.
 Life moves on.
 The world doesn't collapse when we loosen our grip.
 Something has been carrying us long before we learned how to manage everything on our own.

 For many of us, this noticing comes before belief.
-We begin to see that we are supported in ordinary ways—by the rhythm of the day, by other people, by moments of ease that arrive without effort.
+We begin to see that we are supported in ordinary ways — by the rhythm of the day, by other people, by moments of ease that arrive without effort.
 These small recognitions gently question the idea that we are the sole source of strength, clarity, or care.

 For some of us, this loving Reality is what we later come to call God.
 For others, that word may not fit, or may take time.
-Step Two doesn’t require us to settle this.
-What matters is the shift from believing we must carry life alone to allowing ourselves to be held by something larger than our own will.
+Step Two doesn't require us to settle this.
+What matters is the shift from believing we must carry life alone to allowing ourselves to be held within something larger than our own will.

 This step is about openness, not certainty.
 We don't need to know what we believe yet.
 We only need to be willing to question the idea that self-will is the only option.

 Over time, Step Two helps us rest a little more.
-We begin to sense that Love is available—even when we don’t fully understand it.
+We begin to sense that Love is available — even when we don't fully understand it.
 And we start to feel less alone.